 * Dollar Tree slumps after same-store sales miss estimates

-March 7 (Reuters) - The Dow Jones Industrial Average was set to drop more than 200 points at open on Wednesday after the exit of free trade backer Gary Cohn triggered concerns that President Donald Trump may move ahead with his threat to impose hefty metal tariffs and ignite a global trade war.
+March 7 (Reuters) - U.S. stocks fell on Wednesday as investors fretted that the exit of staunch free trade supporter Gary Cohn could encourage President Donald Trump to go ahead with his threat to impose hefty tariffs and risk a global trade war.

-Manufacturing giants Boeing and Caterpillar slipped 2 percent in premarket trading, while General Electric dipped 0.7 percent after Deutsche Bank analysts warned of the potential impact from Trump's planned tariffs on steel and aluminum.
+General Electric dipped 1.3 percent after Deutsche Bank analysts warned of the potential impact from Trump's planned tariffs on steel and aluminum.

 "It's more of the same jitters we had seen recently, with investors in this case fearing that a lack of confidence in the tariffs by Trump's own people," said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.

 "Investors are taking risk off the table to see how much more damage in the administration this will cause."

 Cohn, the architect of the tax overhaul enacted in December, was seen as a stabilizing force within the Trump administration.
 His departure is seen strengthening the hands of those advocating a protectionist agenda.

 Also driving losses were a set of weak results and forecasts from Dollar Tree and Ross Stores.